 Andreas Wil Gerdes has seen this coming from a long way off, being immersed in both the digital nomad scene as well as the communications industry — which is the nervous system underpinning the location-independent lifestyle — for many years.

-Empowered, international humans for the future
+Work from anywhere and everywhere – empowered, international humans for the future

 Certainly we’re going to need new language and terms, not least as the phrase ‘digital nomad’ has some cultural appropriation overtones — and may always be synonymous with the old-style of drifting millennial tech-enabled stereotypes, beloved of unrealistic stock photography.